blackboxprogramming/blackroad-prism-console/README_PR_AUTOMATION.md

 Track the Slack, Asana Auth Bot, and GitLab mirroring setup in [`docs/PR_BUNDLE_INTEGRATIONS.md`](docs/PR_BUNDLE_INTEGRATIONS.md).
 Update the integration status matrix in this file once each service is configured in the target environment.
+When you are ready to validate the live wiring, follow the runbook in [`docs/VALIDATION_SPRINT.md`](docs/VALIDATION_SPRINT.md) to exercise every workflow end to end.

 For the broader operations rollout—including the `blackroad.io` product surface, the `blackroadinc.us` operations hub, and the multi-system integration backlog—work from the